(8 nights 9 days)

 - Day 1: NJP / Bagdogra Kaluk 110 km / 4 hrs Arrive at Bagdogra Airport / New Jalpaiguri Rly Stn.
 Set off on a picturesque drive to reach the village of Kaluk in West Sikkim.
 Kaluk-Rinchenpong is the forest and buffer zone area of Varshey Rhododendron sanctuary.
 The area is gifted with abundant natural resources and is a paradise for the nature lovers, conservationists, botanists, zoologists and environmentalists.
 Set amidst the lush green valley your resort offers a magnificent frontal view of Kanchenjunga snow peaks.
 Spend the rest of the day relaxing in the resorts landscape garden with a book or stroll around the resort's own forest area on a bird watching tour.
 Overnight in a village resort.

-- Day 2: Kaluk - hikes & village exploration Post breakfast do a pleasant 3.5 km walk through pristine Lepcha villages and forests to Resum - the meeting of three hill tops.
+- Day 2: Kaluk - hikes & village exploration Post breakfast, do a pleasant 3.5 km walk through pristine Lepcha villages and forests to Resum - the meeting of three hill tops.
 From here you get spectacular views of Mt Kanchenjunga.
 Post lunch go for another beautiful walk of about 4 kms through verdant forests of chestnut and oaks to a Lepcha heritage house – a stunning example of intricate traditional architecture.
 Also visit the local market at Rinchenpong and the colonial era Dak Bungalow.
-Be back in your resort for cocktails at the Bamboo Bar with a bonfire and an ethnic cultural performance to boot.
+Be back in your resort for a relaxing evening around a bonfire.

 - Day 4: Kewzing hikes & visit Ravangla This morning we will go for a short tour around the farm and interact with the villagers.
 From Kewzing we will take you for a pleasant nature walk to Doling Monastery where you can enjoy the pristine village trail passing through lush green forest lined with Mendang (Buddhist Stupas), streams with log bridges on the path which takes about two to three hours.
 Packed Lunch will be served at Doling monastery.
 After lunch if interested one can walk to Ravangla by passing Barfung Village which takes about an hour.
 Later you could either get back to Kewzing or explore Ravangla.
 Overnight at the farmhouse.